homjxi0e/AIO/README.md

 # AIO
-AIO: All-In-One is a penetration testing tool that atuomates all your pentesting tasks
+All-In-One is a penetration testing tool that atuomates all your pentesting tasks